iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

 For all conversion technologies modelled with capacity variables the capacity constraints will be generated automatically.
 If the activity variables exist for each load region separately there will be one capacity constraint per load region.
 If the technology is an end-use technology the sum over the elasticity classes will be included in the capacity constraint.

-Additionally  the activity variables of different technologies can be linked to the same capacity variable, which allows to leave the choice of the activity variable used with a given capacity to the optimization.
+Additionally the activity variables of technologies with multiple operation modes (e.g., different fuels) can be linked to the same capacity variable, which allows to leave the choice of the activity variable used with a given capacity to the optimization.

 **Technologies without Load Regions**